timjaya/nbadash/README.md

 * Please check the Collaboration Policy web page for important information of what kinds of collaboration are allowed for projects.

-# Programming Environment: Python
+# Programming Environment: Python on Google Cloud

-We ask you to use cloud-based technologies for the projects, we will give instructions on how to set up later, you don't need it for part 1.
+We ask you to use cloud-based technologies for the projects, and the instructions are written assuming their use.
 You can work on the project using your own machine, or some other environment.
 However, the course staff can only support the enviroment we are providing.

+The staff has worked to setup Google Cloud credits for you, so you get experience working with the same cloud infrastructure that real companies use.
+[Part 2](./part2.md#GCP) describes how to set this up.
+We will provide the credits after the proposals are submitted.

 ### GitHub